 Where do you do these sessions?
 Will it be private?

-I use an indoor pool at a swimming school in Denver.
+I use an indoor pool .
 It is mostly private, there will not be others in the pool with us besides my assistant, but there are staff and instructors that are in the building and pool area.

 What do I bring with me?

 Your outfits for the session, dry change of clothes, and a towel.

 How many outfits can we do?